 In todays on-demand economy, optimization problem exists everywhere.
 From transporting people to delivering packages, it is all around us.

-Traditional logistics businesses constantly wrestle with the vehicle routing & Travelling Salesman Problem (TSP in short) problem.
+Traditional logistics businesses constantly wrestle with the vehicle routing problem (VRP) & Travelling Salesman Problem (TSP in short).
 Present day algorithms solve this issue by finding you just the ‘next nearest location’, which may not always be feasible.
 Simply said, most systems do not account for on-ground disturbances and unpredictabilities.

 5 ways in which Locus’ route optimization engine is different from other solutions: